-As mentioned previously, 0dBFS is the point where clipping starts to occur(in digital domain).
-Keep the peaks in the mix below -0 dB FS.
-A good buffer and safe zone is -6dBFS.
+As mentioned previously, 0.0 dBFS is the point where clipping starts to occur(in digital domain).
+Keep the peaks in the mix below -0.0 dBFS.
+A good buffer and safe zone is -6dB FS.

 Do not eliminate headroom by automating volume too early.
-The best way to start is by adjusting individual faders to achieve a good balance and then move on to automation.
+The best way to start is by adjusting individual faders to achieve a good balance in the mix and then move on to automation.

-Keep the volume levels conservative when mixing.
-Mixing at loud volumes can result in misinterpretation of the actual loudness of the mix.
+Keep the volume levels conservative when mixing audio.
+Mixing Music at loud volumes can result in misinterpretation of the actual loudness of the mix.

-The bottom line is, if you steer clear of 0dBFS and aim for a dynamic production, a good mix isn’t far away.
+The bottom line is, if you steer clear of peaks at 0 dBFS and aim for a dynamic production, a good mix isn’t far away.

-One of the most crucial points in leaving enough headroom is to always try and work in 24 bit.
+One of the most crucial points in leaving enough headroom is to always work in 24 bit (record, mix).
 Let us discuss the difference between 16-bit and 24-bit files.